olivierdagenais/olivierdagenais.github.io/swe-book.md

 > If you take away only a single thing from this chapter, it is this: always be learning; always be asking questions.

+> On the receiving end, patience and kindness when answering questions fosters an environment in which people feel safe looking for help. (...)
+Targeted help allows engineers to be productive faster, which in turn makes their entire team more productive.

 #### Understand Context

+> Learning is not just about understanding new things; it also includes developing an understanding of the decisions behind the design and implementation of existing things.

+> Consider the principle of "Chesterton's fence": before removing or changing something, first understand why it's there.

+> After you've understood the context and purpose of the code, consider whether your change still makes sense.
+If it does, go ahead and make it; if it doesn't, document your reasoning for future readers.

 ### Scaling Your Questions: Ask the Community

+> Getting one-to-one help is high bandwidth but necessarily limited in scale.
+And as a learner, it can be difficult to remember every detail.
+Do your future self a favor: when you learn something from a one-to-one discussion, _write it down_.

+> Chances are that future newcomers will have the same questions you had.
+Do them a favor, too, and _share what you write down_.

 #### Group Chats

+> (...) group chats are great, because you can ask your question to many people at once and have a quick back-and-forth conversation with whoever is available.
+As a bonus, other members of the group chat can learn from the question and answer, and many forms of group chat can be automatically archived and searched later.

 #### Mailing Lists

+> When you find an answer to a question you asked on a mailing list, it can be tempting to get on with your work.
+Don't do it!
+You never know when someone will need the same information in the future, so it's a best practice to post the answer back to the list.

+> Mailing lists are not without their trade-offs.
+They're well suited for complicated questions that require a lot of context, but they're clumsy for the quick back-and-forth exchanges at which group chats excel.

 #### YAQS: Question-and-Answer Platform

+> YAQS ("Yet Another Question System") is a Google-internal version of a Stack Overflow–like website (...)

 ### Scaling Your Knowledge: You Always Have Something to Teach

+> Expertise is a multidimensional vector of what you know: everyone has varying levels of expertise across different areas.
+This is one of the reasons why diversity is critical to organizational success: different people bring different perspectives and expertise to the table.

 #### Office Hours

+> Office hours are a regularly scheduled (typically weekly) event during which one or more people make themselves available to answer questions (in person) about a particular topic.

 #### Tech Talks and Classes

+> Tech talks typically consist of a speaker presenting directly to an audience.
+Classes, on the other hand, can have a lecture component but often center on in-class exercises and therefore require more active participation from attendees.
+As a result, instructor-led classes are typically more demanding and expensive to create and maintain than tech talks and are reserved for the most important or difficult topics.

 #### Documentation

+> Documentation is written knowledge whose primary goal is to help its readers learn something.

+##### Updating documentation

+##### Creating documentation

+##### Promting documentation

 #### Code

 ### Scaling Your Organization's Knowledge